All Episodes

 I don't understand how you people, including Rush, turn books out.

-I did it once and it was a painful experience for me.
+I did it once, and it was a painful experience for me.

-It is a very painful experience, but what we some of us who do it, like Rush, try to change the world a little bit with these with these books.
+But some of us who do it, like Rush, try to change the world a little bit with these books.

-So you you mentioned, and I just saw your tweet about these four principles that all conservatives generally agree on.
+So you mentioned, and I just saw your tweet about these four principles that all conservatives generally agree on.

 What would you say those four principles are?